Essentialutils/flutter_custom_utils/README.md

     ),
     ```
 3) For normal grid `aspect ratio`
-    > this will provide you aspect ratio whitch never barake in biger or smaller devise
+    > Having this aspect ratio will never break in larger or smaller devices

     ```dart
     crossAxisCount: 2,